8 Healthcare Call Center Best Practices for Improving Patient Experience

 7. Track Patient Interactions and Analyze Key Metrics

 Do you know what might have caused a patient to leave your practice after an interaction with your call center?
-Often times, you'll need to do some sleuthing because would share their complaints.
+Often times, you'll need to do some sleuthing because only 4 percent of consumerswould share their complaints.

 Besides monitoring call quality and ensuring that inquiries are routed to the right departments, medical call centers need to track relevant key performance metrics (KPIs) so they can improve training and streamline workflow to optimize the patient experience.